europaphp/skeleton/src/Europa/Request/readme.md

 CLI Requests
 ------------

-CLI requests are done using the `Cli` class.
+CLI requests are done using the `Europa\Request\Cli` class.
 This great because, you can make a command line request and use the same code path as you would with web requests.
 You can even apply routers to CLI requests in the same fashion as you can with HTTP requests.
 Just your route expression changes.
 Take the following CLI request:

     www/index.php some command --name value --flag

 The `Cli` request then initialises itself with that information and you can use it right away:

-    <?php

-    use Europa\Request\Cli;

-    $cli = new Cli;
+    $cli = new Europa\Request\Cli;

     // "value"
     $cli->name;